srd4/pomodoroTimer/readme.markdown

 - `getdata.py` which has functions for interpreting, rearranging and filtering data we get from tomatoRecord.py.
 - `seeData.py` which for now (08/11/2019) is not in anyway combined with main.py, so in order to use its functionalities you'll have to run them by yourself on a python ide.
 Has functions for visualizing data.

+Ideas:

+Would be nice to have a little interface to edit mistakes while recording pomodoros.
+Week calendar showing what the hell I did.
+Can look nice since it has times of the day that I dedicated to activities.

+On new gui:

+- Problem with today frame's display, need to change to grid or something a like.
+- Currentyl can't check statistics or other frames while I'm on break frames.
+Want to change that.
+- Also, same frame I have problems with on today, doesn't update when a pom has been finished.
+- Nice to edit mistakes on pomodoros from tomato history frame.
+- Solve the weird effect when new data overwrites new on "most recent" frame on stats.